damikun/trouble-demo/README.md

 - Compatible with MS SQL, PostgresSQL, and MySQL.
 The main database can be chosen.
 - Data analytics and logs are stored in the elastic database.
 - The frontend is built using React, backend use .net Core
-- The app contains various services  Frontend, Backend, Elastic, DB, Fileserver, Redis, etc..
+- The app contains various services  Frontend, Backend, Elastic, DB, Fileserver, Redis, Scheduler, Messaging, etc..

 Dalibor Kundrat